malaffoon/RDW_Reporting/CONTRIBUTING.md

 staging OpenAM server.
 The location of the keystore file and the credentials to read it must be provided in the spring configuration file, `application.yml`.
 To make things easier, there are placeholders that can be set using environment variables or VM options.
 You'll need to set the keystore path and credentials, and AWS access/secret keys (for credentials that can access the S3 resource root).
-For environment variables, edit ~/.bash_profile and add:
+For environment variables, edit the appropriate shell file (.bashrc, .zshrc, .bash_profile):
 ```bash
 # RDW environment settings
 export RDW_REPORTING_KEYSTORE_PATH=file:~/Downloads/rdw-reporting-saml.jks